100 Years of the Thomson Family

 Frederick and Viv Thomson, 1966

 Eric’s son Viv was not initially sure that he’d follow his family into wine.
-He moved to Roseworthy, north of Adelaide, and studied agriculture at Roseworthy Agricultural College before setting off to Kenya and Europe, riding a vesper from London to Norway through much of Western Europe.
-He returned to Australia and joined the family business in 1961, when he met the love of his life, Chris, and they settled down together in Great Western.
+He moved to Roseworthy, north of Adelaide, and studied agriculture at Roseworthy Agricultural College.
+Viv then set off to Kenya and Europe.
+He rode a vesper from London to Norway through much of Western Europe.
+He returned to Australia and joined the family business in 1961.
+When he met the love of his life, Chris, they settled down together in Great Western.

 Chris had grown up in Horsham, not too far from Great Western.
 Like Viv, she was from a farming family, and she too boarded at school in Melbourne – Korowa Anglican Girls School.
 Viv and Chris have four children: Ben, Hamish, Yvette, and Marcus.

 The sixties saw wine become more widely accepted with Australian consumers.
-However, rather than chasing the latest popular trends, the Thomson philosophy remained true to producing distinctive wines expressive of the region from which they came.
+However, rather than chasing the latest popular trends, the Thomson philosophy remained true.
+By producing distinctive wines expressive of the region from which they came.
 As Viv explains, “After 150 years here, we have a pretty good idea of the varieties that grow well in our region.”